Adaptive Policy Backbone via Shared Network: Introduction

-To alleviate the burden of extensive data collection, recent work has explored leveraging \emph{priors}, either via a pre-collected dataset \citep{offline_review} or a reference policy \citep{policy_finetuning1,policy_finetuning2}.
+Reinforcement learning (RL) has achieved remarkable success in acquiring complex behaviors across various domains, ranging from games \citep{mnih2015human,vinyals2019grandmaster,berner2019dota} to robotic control \citep{levine2016end,akkaya2019solving}.
+Despite these advancements, a fundamental challenge remains: policies trained via standard RL often fail to generalize when they encounter the specific tasks that lie outside the narrow distribution experienced during training.
+This lack of robustness creates a significant barrier to practical deployment, where real-world systems must handle unpredictable task horizons and varying environmental conditions that frequently deviate from the training setup.

+To enhance this generalization capability, a common strategy is to leverage \emph{priors}, such as pre-collected datasets \citep{offline_review} or reference policies \citep{policy_finetuning1, policy_finetuning2}, which encapsulate a broader understanding of the environment.
 In practice, however, the deployment task often differs from that represented by the dataset or reference policy; such \emph{task mismatch} can substantially diminish the utility of these priors.
-To leverage priors despite this mismatch, several approaches have been proposed in the context of meta-RL \citep{wang2016learning,duan2016rl,finn2017model,pearl}, which aim to leverage prior knowledge for efficient adaptation, either by (i) improving the sample efficiency of standard RL or by (ii) enabling rapid adaptation to new tasks.
+To leverage priors despite this mismatch, several approaches have been proposed in the context of meta-RL \citep{wang2016learning,duan2016rl,finn2017model,pearl}, which aim to leverage prior knowledge for efficient adaptation, thereby generalizing behavior outside the training distribution.

 Despite progress on handling task mismatch, many methods still struggle with adapting to out-of-distribution (OOD) tasks and thus fail to leverage prior knowledge, because they implicitly assume that training and deployment tasks are drawn from the same distribution, which is rarely realistic.
 For example, \citet{finn2017model} evaluates policy adaptation on HalfCheetah-vel, where training tasks are reaching target velocities uniformly sampled from $[0,3]$ and, after training, the policy is adapted to new targets drawn from the same range.
 However, one typically desires methods that adapt effectively even when tasked with moving backward (negative target velocity), which is fundamentally OOD.
 This gap highlights the need for methods that reliably adapt to tasks beyond those encountered during training.